 John found that it was the moral and spiritual splendor of Jesus' unique life, that revealed the nature of the invisible Father.

 "Full of Grace and truth," is a phrase used often in the Old Testament.
 The description of Jehovah in Exodus 34:6 marks Him as the author of perfect Redemption and Revelation.

-"Grace upon Grace:" Although grace and truth were clearly present in the law, the ultimata expression would come through the realization that "the Word was God," (Jesus).
+"Grace upon Grace:" Although grace and truth were clearly present in the law, the ultimate expression would come through the realization that "the Word was God," (Jesus).
 All blessings come from God.

 Verses 17-18: "For the law was given through Moses; grace and truth came through Jesus Christ.
-18 No one has ever seen God; the only God, who is at the Father’s side, he has made him known.
+No one has ever seen God; the only God, who is at the Father’s side, he has made him known."

-John's revelation that the word (Jesus) was God, was as the star that announced his birth, blazing forth the truth to all generations.
-His very life being the Light of all mankind.
+John's revelation that the "Word was God," was much like the star that announced his birth, blazing forth the truth to all generations.
+His very life being the Light of all humankind.

 This concludes our study of "The Word was God."